-Financial Planning Practice
+- Financial Planning Practice

 Once you have completed the education program, you can take the RFP® Exam.
 The examination will consist of one Financial Planning case exam.

-In order to obtain the RFP® certification, you need to have at least two (2) years of financial planning-related experience.
+In order to obtain the RFP® certification, you need to have at least two (2) years work experience.
 This experience can be obtained before writing the RFP® Exam.

 Once you become a RFP® professional, you must attest that you have complied with the RFP® Code of Ethics and have met the annual Continuing Education requirements each year.
 The RFP® designation must also be renewed annually.